mikersee/png2pos/README.md

 ## How does it work?

-It accepts any PNG file (B/W, greyscale, RGB, RGBA), applies Histogram Equalization Algorithm and via Atkinson Dithering Algorithm converts it to B/W bitmap wrapped by ESC/POS commands. png2pos prepends needed printer initialization binary sequences and adds paper cutoff command, if requested. png2pos utilizes ESC@, GSV, GSL, GS8L and GS(L ESC/POS commands.
+It accepts any PNG file (B/W, greyscale, RGB, RGBA), applies Histogram Equalization Algorithm and via Atkinson Dithering Algorithm converts it to B/W bitmap wrapped by ESC/POS commands.

+ESC/POS is a printer language.
+The “POS” stands for “Point of Sale”, the “ESC” stands for “escape” because command instructions are escaped with a special characters. png2pos utilizes ESC@, GSV, GSL, GS8L and GS(L ESC/POS commands.
+It also prepends needed printer initialization binary sequences and adds paper cutoff command, if requested.

 png2pos requires 5 × WIDTH (rounded up to multiple of 8) × HEIGHT bytes of RAM. (e.g. to process full-width image of receipt 768 pixels tall you need about 2 MiB of RAM.)